Koala633/hostbase/README.md

 --> To enjoy hostbase-1.2 download the new folder hostbaseEN-1.1 and re-download the frenchpages place them to (/etc) folder

+Commit history:

+CHANGELOG (24/03/2018):

+Added a shoutbox for the french page (will come soon for Spanish users)

+Added a very sample new page called 404 for english user wich doesn't have the same ISP as me.Just enter 404 on the phishing page field.

 CHANGELOG (28/01/2018):